Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 Configure document generation process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, let’s proceed to create and configure the process which will populate Teachable data into certificate templates and email the resulting diploma to the student.
+Now, let’s proceed to create and configure the process, which will populate Teachable data into certificate templates and email the resulting diploma to the student.

 Make certificate template
 -------------------------

-We’ll create certificates from a DOCX template, them convert to PDF and send as an email attachment to the personalized letter.
+We’ll create certificates from a DOCX template, then convert to PDF and send them as an email attachment to the personalized letter.

 This is our Word template for the certificate of completion: